Memory Layout of a C Program

 First Let’s Discuss each segment of the Memory Layout in detail:

-Static Memory Layout
+Static Memory Layout of C Program

 The Static Memory layout consists of three segments, Text/Code segment, Initialized, and Uninitialized (bss) Data Segment.
-These three segments are already present in the final executable object file of the c program and are directly copied to the main memory layout.

 We can use the size tool to take a look at the static memory layout of the c program executable object file.